Continued from the previous post and contemplating further on the power of words, I was also reminded of the line from the bible:

 “In the beginning was the Word, and the Word was with God, and the Word was God.”
 In essence, this is about the power to create.

-As I went to buy groceries today and I was looking around, I had to acknowledge that everything I saw, the streets, the buildings, the supermarket, the aisles with food, with products, money, the clothes I was wearing, my house, the tap I use to wash my hands, everything, started as a concept, a word in the mind.
+As I went to buy groceries today and I was looking around, I had to acknowledge that everything I saw, the streets, the pavement, the buildings, the supermarket, the aisles with food, with products, money, the clothes I was wearing, my house, the tap I use to wash my hands, everything, started as a concept, a word in the mind.
 The world as we know it started as a concept, started as a word; our world is the result of our innate power to create.
 We can use this power for self serving goals, or use it to create a world that is inclusive and beneficial to all.
 Now that we are collectively forced to a halt and forced to reassess our unsustainable way of life, an enormous creative energy rises to find alternatives, to consider choices that take into account our interconnectedness.

 Through the formidable effort that is being made, through the anxiety, the grief, the uncertainty that is palpable, still this creative force shines more brightly than ever.
 Alternatives are found, things previously thought as impossible are carried out.
-Our power to create does not diminish in the face of adversity, on the contrary, it rises to the challenge and shines more brightly.
+Our power to create does not diminish in the face of adversity, on the contrary, it rises to the challenge and shines even more brightly.

 I am currently experimenting with batik for an assignment to make a batik design for a kimono, consisting of writing / words and using indigo blue.